Jen Zee

 Jen Zee is an American artist and the art director for Supergiant Games.
 She joined Supergiant Games in March 2010 as a contractor on Bastion and was quickly brought on as the full time art director for the company.
-Her art has received positive accolades from critics, and for her work on Hades, she received numerous awards, including the 2020 BAFTA Games Award for Artistic Achievement.
+Her art has received positive accolades from critics, and for her work on Hades she received numerous awards, including the 2021 BAFTA Games Award for Artistic Achievement. and nominations at the D.I.C.E.
+Awards.
+Jen Zee is known for her vibrant use of color and distinctive art style, which has been widely praised across her projects, including Bastion, Transistor, Pyre, and Hades.
+She continued her role as art director for Hades II.

 Career

 Early work at Supergiant Games

 Zee was inspired to become an artist by Tetsuya Nomura's character art for Final Fantasy VII at an early age.
 Before moving to work at Supergiant Games, Zee worked for Gaia Online in her first job and made isometric environmental designs.
 She joined Supergiant in March 2010 as the company's third employee, initially as a temporary contractor, to work on Supergiant's first game, Bastion.
 After seeing Zee's work where she drew "The Bastion" for the game, the two co-founders at Supergiant immediately asked her to join the project full time.
 Zee later called it "serendipitous" as she was considering a career change anyways, and took the position as Supergiant's art director.
 Her artwork for Bastion often went straight into the game, and she later described the work as "super empowering" because of the ownership she was given.
 Reviews for Bastion repeatedly praised the game's striking visuals.
-GameRant's Andrew Dyce said, "The hand-painted artwork of Jen Zee certainly doesn't disappoint, breathing into the game a style that may immediately conjure up images of a childhood fairy tale."
+Game Rant's Andrew Dyce said, "The hand-painted artwork of Jen Zee certainly doesn't disappoint, breathing into the game a style that may immediately conjure up images of a childhood fairy tale."

-Zee described her work on Supergiant's next game, Transistor, as a love-letter to William Waterhouse and Gustav Klimt along with other classical work, while intentionally eschewing Cyberpunk aesthetics despite the game's storyline and content.
-Her work on designing the main character Red took time and coordination with the story team, which landed on having Red's companion be a sentient sword.
+Zee described her work on Supergiant's next game, Transistor, as a love-letter to William Waterhouse, Gustav Klimt and other classical work, while intentionally eschewing Cyberpunk aesthetics despite the game's futuristic setting.
+Her work on designing the main character Red took time and coordination with the story team, with Zee landing on having Red's companion be a sentient sword.
 Again, critical reception praised the game's visuals.
-The Mary Sue's Becky Chambers singled out Zee and the game's composer Darren Korb, saying, "Art director Jen Zee and composer Darren Korb deserve heaps of praise for the world they conjured here."
+The Mary Sue's Becky Chambers singled out Zee along with game's composer Darren Korb, saying, "Art director Jen Zee and composer Darren Korb deserve heaps of praise for the world they conjured here."

-For SuperGiant's third game, Pyre, Zee noted that was inspired by pen-and-ink artists at the time of the game, but wasn't able to incorporate them into the design.
-Zee noted that they were "sick of doing worlds where there was only one person" in the inspiration for her work on the game.
+For Supergiant's third game, Pyre, Zee noted that she was inspired by pen-and-ink artists while developing the game, but was not able to incorporate that style into the design.
+Zee noted that the team was "sick of doing worlds where there was only one person" in discussing the inspiration for her work on the game.
 Reviews again reacted positively to Pyre's art, and in an article for Gamasutra, Cherish Socro called Zee "one of the major stars of the company" when describing Pyre.